 Of course, a good recruiter will not be just looking at their fee.
 They will have both the client’s and candidate’s interests at heart because they will be thinking long term and keen to ensure both a successful hire and an appreciative candidate.
 That’s good for business and good for you.

 See our latest Salary Review 2019 which is also available as a pdf: Prism Consultancy Salary Review 2019 .
-We have advice and guides to help you with your job search in the Candidate Services section of Insights and News.
+We have advice and guides to help you with your job search in the Candidates section of Guides.